Power Spectrum Super-Sample Covariance: Introduction

 One further complication arises.
 Nonlinear evolution couples short-wavelength modes relevant for the power spectrum measurement with the very long-wavelength modes outside a survey volume, the so-called super-survey modes.
 The super-survey modes are tricky to consider, because their effect vanishes for power spectrum measurements of simulations with periodic boundary conditions that have no contribution of modes outside the simulation box.
-Super-sample variance was originally pointed out in Ref.~\cite{HuKravtsov:03} for the number counts of halos and Ref.~\cite{RimesHamilton:05} for the power spectrum, which were followed by many studies \cite{RimesHamilton:06,Hamiltonetal:06,Sefusattietal:06,TakadaBridle:07,TakadaJain:09,Satoetal:09,Takahashietal:09,dePutter:2011ah,Kayoetal:12}.
+Super-sample covariance on the power spectrum was originally pointed out in Ref.~\cite{Hamiltonetal:06} and called beat coupling \citep[see also][which studied the super-sample variance effect on the number counts of halos]{HuKravtsov:03}, and then was followed by many studies \cite{Sefusattietal:06,TakadaBridle:07,TakadaJain:09,Satoetal:09,Takahashietal:09,dePutter:2011ah,Kayoetal:12}.
+Later the effect of super-survey modes for power spectra in the deeply nonlinear regime was studied using halo bias theory \cite{Moetal:97} in the halo model approach and called halo sample variance \cite{TakadaBridle:07,Satoetal:09,Kayoetal:12} \citep[see also ][]{HuKravtsov:03}.
 These studies have shown that super-sample variance dominates the non-Gaussian errors in the weakly or deeply nonlinear regime.
-The effect in the weakly nonlinear regime arises from mode coupling predicted by perturbation theory \cite{Bernardeauetal:02}, which is called the beat-coupling effect \cite{Hamiltonetal:06}.
-The effect in the deeply nonlinear regime arises via the halo bias theory \cite{Moetal:97}, which is called the halo sample variance \cite{TakadaBridle:07,Satoetal:09,Kayoetal:12} \citep[see also][]{HuKravtsov:03}.
 Super-sample variance contributes to a saturation in the information content carried by the power spectrum amplitude \cite{Hamiltonetal:06,Satoetal:09,Zhangetal:11,Yuetal:12,Kayoetal:12} \citep[see also][for tests on real data]{LeePen:08}.
 The saturated information content has triggered a further discussion on how to recover the information content that was originally contained in the initial Gaussian field, by using the nonlinear transformation method \citep[e.g.][]{Neyrincketal:09,Seoetal:11} or including the higher-order moment information \cite{TakadaJain:04,Kayoetal:12}.

 However, it is still unclear how all of these super-sample variance effects are described by the matter trispectrum and how they can best be quantified and treated in parameter estimation.
 In this paper, we provide a systematic study of common origin of all such effects, unify their description, and show how they can be directly quantified.